openfaas/docs/docs/openfaas-pro/retries.md

       --annotation com.openfaas.retry.max_wait=1m
     ```

-The default value configured on the queue worker is used if an annotation is not specified or if it's value is invalid.
+If no annotation is specified, or if the value is invalid, then the default for the queue-worker will be used.

 ## Random jitter for retries